djipco/webmidi/website/api/classes/Input.md

 **Type**: boolean<br />

-Whether or not the execution of function callbacks is currently suspended for this whole emitter
+Whether or not the execution of callbacks is currently suspended for this emitter.

 ### `.id` {#id}